 Ethnicity proved harder to quantify because just 223 of the 2,114 VCs surveyed submitted answers on the topic.
 Still, of those respondents, 76 percent identified as white.

-We are including men for the first time this year, but only men who are either non-white or have broken into the industry despite not attending an elite set of educational institutions.
+We also included men for the first time this year, but only men who are either non-white or have broken into the industry despite not attending an elite set of educational institutions.
 We also spoke to younger entrants to the industry who have come through the Future VC apprenticeship scheme, another new route into the industry.

 The results, we hope, paint a picture of an industry which is starting to change, to become more open to hiring talent wherever it may come from, and to help bring an influx of investment into founders and companies that may have been overlooked by homogeneous investors.

 First up was our only returning guest, Check Warner, who cofounded Diversity VC before setting up her own fund Ada Ventures last year, with the explicit aim to do everything we just talked about: invest in underserved founders and markets.

 Watch our interview with Warner here: Changing Face of UK VC 2020: Check Warner, founding partner at Ada Ventures

 Below is a list of all the interviews we conducted this year as part of the series: